daveyarwood/blog.djy.io/src/_drafts/fixing-timing-issues-in-tests.md

 and we can't guarantee how long it's going to take before each vote is reflected in the tally.

-To better illustrate my point, let's imagine that the worker is a bit lazy and it decides to take a little break before it tallies each vote.
+To better illustrate my point, suppose that the worker is a bit lazy and it decides to take a little break before it tallies each vote.

 {% highlight kotlin %}
 // worker process